Updated: 2020-11-01 by

 5. Whether You Smoke

 The Affordable Care Act allows insurance companies to charge people who use tobacco up to 50% more in monthly premiums than those who do not.
-(The average additional cost is about 20%.)
-In addition, subsidies can’t be used to cover any portion of the tobacco surcharge added to the monthly premium.
+However, some states -- including Rhode Island -- do not allow insurance companies to add this surcharge to a smoker's monthly premium.